4dsherwood/12daysChristmas_Java/README_12DaysOfXmas.md

+TODO: figure out how to render Markdown in this IDE

 Write the smallest program that outputs the lyrics of the Xmas carol The Twelve Days of Xmas.
 You must reproduce the words in the correct order, but case, format, and punctuation are left to your discretion.